-- CO1: Understand key concepts in the life and physical sciences, and will apply them to environmental issues. - CO2: Understand and apply the scientific process, as well as appreciate both the potential and limitations of the process.
-CO3: Understand, evaluate and synthesize information from the scientific literature. - CO4: Analyze data using appropriate statistical methods, and will be able to evaluate the use of statistics by others in a variety of contexts.
+- CO1: Understand key concepts in the life and physical sciences, and will apply them to environmental issues. - CO2: Understand and apply the scientific process, - CO3: Understand, evaluate and synthesize information from the scientific literature. - CO4: Analyze data using appropriate statistical methods, and will be able to evaluate the use of statistics by others in a variety of contexts. - CO5: Apply knowledge of the sciences within an interdisciplinary context in solving environmental issues